camunda/camunda-docs-manual/content/update/minor/73-to-74/index.md

 The following steps are required:

-1. Upgrade Camunda Libraries and Applications inside the application server
+1. Update Camunda Libraries and Applications inside the application server
 2. Migrate custom Process Applications

 Before starting, make sure that you have downloaded the Camunda BPM 7.4 distribution for the application server you use.
-It contains the SQL scripts and libraries required for upgrade.
+It contains the SQL scripts and libraries required for update.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

 ## Camunda Libraries and Applications